garaio/AzureRecipes/Knowledge/BestPractices-AzureSolutions-Monitoring/README.md

 ![](./Infographic.png)

 The picture above tries to provide a new view to all these services and mainly shows its relations.
 There are mainly following differentiations:
 * Resources that are available globally and usually don't need an activation or much configuration.
-They usually do not generate costs (at least not in their basic setup, e.g. Security Center has a paid level too)
+They usually do not generate costs (at least not in their basic setup, e.g. Defender for Cloud has a paid level too)
 * Resources that have to be deployed and are thus placed in Resource Groups

 # The Story of Everything